Neutron-neutral particle mixing and its observable consequences: Neutron-neutral particle mixing

-The $n$-$\bar{n}$ oscillation process can be considered as a potential signal of CP-violation based on CPT and Lorentz symmetries \cite{berezhiani2015neutron}.
-It, however, was shown that such process may not necessarily lead to observable CP-violating effects \cite{fujikawa2015neutron}.
-Latter on, it was pointed out that if there is an interaction or an interference between amplitudes, CP-violating effects can be observed \cite{berezhiani2019neutron}.
-Though a single neutron is not a Majorana particle, if there is a direct mixing between neutron and antineutron, their superposition could be a Majorana particle \cite{fujikawa2016parity}.
-In this case, the CP-violating phase in the $n$-$\bar{n}$ mixing matrix can be absorbed into the definition of the neutron field \cite{fujikawa2016parity} and thus cannot lead to observable effects.
-Nevertheless, the situation could be different, if neutron mixes with a Majorana particle $\eta$.
+The $n$-$\bar{n}$ oscillation process can be considered as a potential probe for CP-violation based on CPT and Lorentz symmetries \cite{berezhiani2015neutron}.
+However, such a process may not necessarily lead to observable CP-violating effects \cite{fujikawa2015neutron}.
+It was pointed out that CP-violation cannot be observable in the $n$-$\bar{n}$ oscillation unless there is an interaction or an interference between amplitudes \cite{berezhiani2019neutron}.
+Although a single neutron is not a Majorana particle, if there is a direct mixing between neutron and antineutron, their superposition could be a Majorana particle \cite{fujikawa2016parity}.
+In this case, since the CP-violating phase in the $n$-$\bar{n}$ mixing matrix can be absorbed into the definition of the neutron field \cite{fujikawa2016parity}, there is no observable CP-violating effect.
+Nevertheless, the situation could be different, if a neutron mixes with a Majorana particle $\eta$.

 We assume that the neutral elementary particle $\eta$ satisfies the following Majorana condition \cite{schechter1981neutrino}: